fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### Exercise 12.7.

-#### Exercise 12.7: Little bit of mongodb coding
+#### Exercise 12.7: Little bit of MongoDB coding

-> In this exercise, submit the entire express application with the Dockerfile AND docker-compose.yml.
+> In this exercise, submit the entire express application with the Dockerfile AND the docker-compose.yml.

-The todo express application is missing both _get one_ and _update_.

-Fix _get one_ to return one todo with and id, and _update_ to update one todo with an id.
+The todo application has no proper implementation of routes for getting one todo (GET <i>/todos/:id</i>) and updateing one todo (PUT <i>/todos/:id</i>).
+Fix the code.

 </div>